 You are fighting a losing battle if you pull out all stops mentioned in this article, yet your windows themselves do not let in enough light.

 One reason your windows block light is that the insides of the double panes are finished in a metallic Low-E coating, now standard on all windows.
 Until only a few years ago, replacement windows with no Low-E coating were an alternative.
 Now they are not.

 However, you can purchase Low-E coating with a high solar heat gain coefficient (SHGC).

 They are not easy to find, but with determined detective work, you will find that most major window manufacturers carry high SHGC windows designed for the very northern U.S. and Canada.

-For example, Pella's offering is the NaturalSun Low-E Insulating Glass with Argon, which blocks 69% of the sun’s ultraviolet rays, as opposed to the 84% rating for Pella's general use windows.
+For example, Pella's offering is the NaturalSun Low-E Insulating Glass with Argon, which blocks 69 percent of the sun’s ultraviolet rays, as opposed to the 84 percent rating for Pella's general use windows.

 07 of 07

 Skylights are an amazingly effective way of pulling in natural light.
 In fact, skylights are often called "windows for the roof."
-Not only do they present as much fenestration as a medium-sized window, they do it by facing upward--where the sun is located.
+Not only do they present as much fenestration as a medium-sized window, but they also do it by facing upward--where the sun is located.

 There is one problem: they cost so much to install.